Skip to content

 Plug-in (PHEV) vs HEV vs EV

 Niro Plug-in commands £1,200 to £1,800 over the HEV equivalent. e-Niro EV is firmer still at £1,500 to £3,000 over the Plug-in for clean low-mileage stock because of ULEZ-compliance and chauffeur EV demand.
-The buyer pool for the EV is broader, includes new PHV drivers, retail private buyers, and chauffeur trade.
+More buyers want the EV: new PHV drivers, retail private buyers, and chauffeur trade.

 Both keys + charging cables